codeforboston/finda/readme.md

 [3]: http://msmagazine.com/blog/2013/02/04/top-five-sexist-super-bowl-ads-2013/
 [4]: http://www.missrepresentation.org/media/notbuyingit-godaddy-disappoints-again/

-Once you have a service, upload all of the files to the root folder (sometimes referred to as just '/'), or upload the entire folder (you can delete the `examples` folder first) to the host and configure your domain name to point to that folder.
+Once you have a service, upload all of the files to the root folder (sometimes referred to as just '/'), or upload the entire folder to the host and configure your domain name to point to that folder.

 ## Development